gbeine/knx2mqtt/README.md

 There are two configuration files: `xnkx.yaml` and `knx2mqtt.yaml`.

 The first one is for the [xknx](https://xknx.io/) library.
-An example is included, more details you will find in the [xknx documentation](https://xknx.io/configuration).
+An example is included, but this is somehow deprecated and will be changed in the future.
+XKNX provides a way to convert your configuration with [XKNX config converter](https://xknx.io/config-converter/) into the Home Assistant style.

 The `knx2mqtt.yaml` is where the magic happens.